 Managing your home network via a third party is generally not a good idea, but privacy is a matter of degree.
 Data collection and handling vary vendor by vendor.

-NETGEAR Orbi 370 Series' PRELIMINARY Assessment
+NETGEAR Orbi 370 Series' Rating

 Pros

-Wi-Fi 7 with entry-level Multi-Gig support
+Wi-Fi 7 with entry-level Multi-Gig support, with reliable matching performance

 Affordable compared to other Wi-Fi 7 Orbi sets